Meet Ashir Cherkezov, Our Art Dept. Photographer Who Makes TechMikeNY Servers Look Gorgeous!

 What is the most interesting or most fun product you've photographed?

 The micro SD card.
-When I first received the request for the product photo, the only information I had from our inventory tool was that it was a storage product and its volume.
+When I first received the request to take the photo, the only information I had about the product from our inventory tool was its volume and the fact that it was a storage product.
 I was expecting to get a standard 3.5" or 2.5" hard drive, but instead, I received a tiny SD card!

 Fortunately, I had been looking for an excuse to use my macro 1:1 lens, and this was the perfect opportunity for it.
 Getting a photo in focus of that tiny SD card wasn't an issue.